16 Nov Why it’s ok to see multiple vets at the same clinic

 Apart from being able to see your preferred doctor at a convenient time for you, it makes for better medicine too.
-We all have different conditions and areas that we’re interested in and we love sharing expertise and internally discussing pretty much every case as a team.
+We all have different conditions and areas that we’re interested in and we love sharing experience and internally discussing pretty much every case as a team.

 Even with the difficulties of COVID-19, this commitment to our families is unchanged, we have virtual rounds to discuss tricky cases and we always pick up something from each other.
 This learning from each other means that we sometimes come up with lifesaving or life-extending solution that otherwise we might have not considered.
 For example, Dr Jordan is our rabbit guru, while Dr Stephen loves complicated internal medical issues and Dr Viktoria is our surgery nerd.
 So when surgery is required to treat a complicated medical issue on a rabbit, these three guys work together and the results can be miraculous.

 This collegiate approach is also made possible thanks to our patient management software being cloud-based meaning we can look up our patients from wherever we are in the world and don’t need to rely on physically being there to give advice to each other.
 When one vet makes notes about your best friend, its synchronised instantly, meaning if your second vet sees your pet a few weeks later, they can refer right away to the notes left by the previous vet.
 We also mark each case with a ‘vet in charge’ so there’s always one main doctor overseeing the case – think of them as the captain of a plane.